Duske/azure-dev-docs.de-de/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

     @Bean
     public CosmosConfig cosmosConfig() {

-        // Set the connection mode to Direct (TCP) which applies to data plane operations DirectConnectionConfig directConnectionConfig = DirectConnectionConfig.getDefaultConfig();
+        // Set the connection mode to Direct (TCP), which applies to data plane operations.

-        // Even in Direct mode, some control plane operations always pass through the gateway as HTTP requests (i.e. container/database CRUD.)
+        DirectConnectionConfig directConnectionConfig = DirectConnectionConfig.getDefaultConfig();

-        // Optionally, you can customize connection properties for these specific operations which are
+        // Even in Direct mode, some control plane operations always pass through the gateway as HTTP requests (that is, container/database CRUD [create, retrieve, update, and delete]).
-        // always Gateway mode
+        // Optionally, you can customize connection properties for these specific operations, which are always Gateway mode.
         GatewayConnectionConfig gatewayConnectionConfig = GatewayConnectionConfig.getDefaultConfig();

         // Set the maximum number of HTTP connections to 1000 per application.